-Our proposal for an agricultural visa is built around 6 core principles:
+Our proposal for an agricultural visa is built around 5 core principles:

 - Flexibility and Portability.
 Workers should be able to move from job to job (provided they remain working in agriculture) as and when they're needed.
 In addition to giving both worker and employer flexibility, this would minimise opportunities for abuses. - 2.
-A Coordinating Body.
-An industrial sponsor would be responsible for monitoring the workers' locations, employment, wellbeing, and providing them with assistance as needed, while maintaining contact with government and employers. - 3.
 Fair Workplaces.
 Perhaps most critically, workers could only be hired by farms that have demonstrated fair employment practices.
-To this end, the visa would feature an employer approval or accreditation system. - 4.
+To this end, the visa would feature an employer approval or registration system which confirms they are 'fit and proper'. - 3.
 Appropriate Length.
-The visa would have both a short term (up to 12 month) unskilled and a long term, semi-skilled stream, with a multiple entry component, the option for the worker to return to Australia, and ultimately the ability to transition into permanent residency. - 5.
+The visa would allow entry for a short term (up to 9 months) with a multiple entry component, and the option for the worker to return to Australia year-on-year. - 4.
 The Right Numbers.
-Currently both unskilled and skilled visa arrangements are effectively uncapped.
-However, in order to hire a migrant worker, employers must conduct 'labour market testing'.
-The dedicated agricultural visa would abandon this process, setting localised visa caps which are based on reliable data and set in consultation with the regions and industry. - 6.
+Currently both unskilled and skilled visa arrangements are effectively uncapped but in order to hire a migrant worker, employers must conduct 'labour market testing'.
+The dedicated agricultural visa would abandon this process as inconsistent with the seasonal requirements of farm work. - 5.
 Balanced Checks.
-In addition to the coordinating body logging the worker's whereabouts etc., there should be additional mechanisms to ensure the entrant complies with visa restrictions while in Australia, and that he/ she departs when the visa expires.
-The worker will be issued with ag-work entitlement cards, a portion of the workers' pay (e.g. the superannuation component) may be held on trust pending their departure, and workers who are compliant during their stay may have easier access to subsequent visas.
+There should be additional mechanisms to ensure the entrant complies with visa restrictions while in Australia, and that they departs when the visa expires.

-What can Governments do?
+What can governments do?